Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

-There are several fixed-parameter tractability results in restricted graph classes: When the graph~$G$ contains no induced~$C_3$ or~$C_4$, \textsc{Dominating Set} admits a kernel of~$\Oh(k^3)$ vertices and \textsc{Threshold Dominating Set} is fixed-parameter tractable~\cite{RS08}. \iflong Furthermore, \textsc{Dominating Set} in~$d$-degenerate graphs can be solved in~$k^{\Oh(dk)}n$~time~\cite{AG09}.
-This result was extended to an algorithm with running time~$\Oh^*(k^{\Oh(dkr)})$ for \textsc{Threshold Dominating Set} in~$d$-degenerate graphs~\cite{GV08}. \else Furthermore, \textsc{Threshold Dominating Set} in~$d$-degenerate graphs can be solved in~$\Oh^*(k^{\Oh(dkr)})$~time~\cite{AG09,GV08}. \fi \iflong When the graph~$G$ does not contain the complete bipartite graph~$K_{i,j}$ for fixed~$j\le i$ as a (not necessarily induced) subgraph, \textsc{Dominating Set} admits a kernel of~$\Oh((j+1)^{i+1}k^{i^2})$ vertices which can be computed in~$\Oh(n^i)$~time~\cite{PRS12}.
-Since~$d$-degenerate graphs do not contain a~$K_{d+1,d+1}$ as a subgraph, \textsc{Dominating Set} admits a kernelization of~$\Oh(k^{(d+1)^2})$ vertices computable in~$\Oh^*(2^d)$~time~\cite{PRS12}.
+There are several fixed-parameter tractability results in restricted graph classes: When the graph~$G$ contains no induced~$C_3$ and no induced~$C_4$, \textsc{Dominating Set} admits a kernel with~$\Oh(k^3)$ vertices and \textsc{Threshold Dominating Set} is fixed-parameter tractable~\cite{RS08}.
+Furthermore, \textsc{Dominating Set} in~$d$-degenerate graphs can be solved in~$k^{\Oh(dk)}n$~time~\cite{AG09}.
+This result was extended to an algorithm with running time~$k^{\Oh(dkr)}$ for \textsc{Threshold Dominating Set} in~$d$-degenerate graphs~\cite{GV08}.
+When the graph~$G$ does not contain the complete bipartite graph~$K_{i,j}$ for fixed~$j\le i$ as a (not necessarily induced) subgraph, \textsc{Dominating Set} admits a kernel of~$\Oh((j+1)^{i+1}k^{i^2})$ vertices which can be computed in~$\Oh(n^i)$~time~\cite{PRS12}.
+Since~$d$-degenerate graphs do not contain a~$K_{d+1,d+1}$ as a subgraph, \textsc{Dominating Set} admits a kernelization of~$\Oh(k^{(d+1)^2})$ vertices computable in polynomial time~\cite{PRS12}.
 This kernel size is essentially optimal since \textsc{Dominating Set} in~$d$-degenerate graphs admits no kernel of size~$\Oh(k^{(d-3)(d-1)-\epsilon})$ for any~$\epsilon>0$ unless NP~$\subseteq$ coNP/poly~\cite{CGH17}.
 When~$G$ does not contain the complete bipartite graph~$K_{t,t}$ as a (not necessarily induced) subgraph, \textsc{Dominating Set} can be solved in~$2^{\Oh(tk^2(4k)^t)}$~time~\cite{TV12}.
-Since each~$d$-degenerate graph does not contain a~$K_{d+1,d+1}$ as a subgraph, this extends the result of~\cite{AG09}. \else \textsc{Dominating Set} admits a kernel of~$\Oh(k^{(d+1)^2})$ vertices computable in~$\Oh^*(2^d)$~time~\cite{PRS12}.
-This kernel size is essentially optimal since \textsc{Dominating Set} in~$d$-degenerate graphs admits no kernelization of size~$\Oh(k^{(d-3)(d-1)-\epsilon})$ for each~$\epsilon>0$ unless NP~$\subseteq$ coNP/poly~\cite{CGH17}. \fi None of the above kernelizations and fixed-parameter algorithms implies a tractability result on $c$-closed graphs, since the respective structural restrictions on~$G$ all exclude cliques of some size.
-Moreover, since any graph without induced~$C_3$ or~$C_4$ is 2-closed, our results extend the kernelization algorithms for these graphs to a more general class of graphs.
+Since each~$d$-degenerate graph does not contain a~$K_{d+1,d+1}$ as a subgraph, this extends the FPT-algorithm for~$k$ in~$d$-degenerate graphs~\cite{AG09}.
+None of the above kernelizations and fixed-parameter algorithms implies a tractability result on $c$-closed graphs, since the respective structural restrictions on~$G$ all exclude cliques of some size.
+Moreover, since any graph without induced~$C_3$ and without induced~$C_4$ is 2-closed, our results extend the kernelization algorithms for these graphs to a more general class of graphs.

 To obtain a kernel for \textsc{Threshold Dominating Set} in~$c$-closed graphs we first provide a kernelization for a more general, colored variant defined as follows.
 The input graph is a \emph{bw-graph}, where the vertex set~$V(G)$ is partitioned into black vertices~$B$ and white vertices~$W$.
 We only require to dominate black vertices~$r$ times.
 The problem is defined as follows.